buildbot/buildbot/master/docs/developer/cls-buildsteps.rst

         A callable or bool to determine whether this step should be executed.
         See :ref:`Buildstep-Common-Parameters` for details.

-    .. py:attribute:: hideInWaterfallIf
+    .. py:attribute:: hideStepIf

-        A callable or bool to determine whether this step should be shown in the waterfall view.
+        A callable or bool to determine whether this step should be shown in the waterfall and build details pages.
 See :ref:`Buildstep-Common-Parameters` for details.

     The following attributes affect the behavior of the containing build: